 NSF Proposal Plans for Postdoctoral Scholar and Student Mentoring in RCR

 Each proposal requesting funding to support postdoctoral researchers submitted to the National Science Foundation requires a description of the mentorship, RCR training and oversight activities planned for such individuals.
 Examples of mentoring activities include, but are not limited to: career counseling; training in preparation of grant proposals, publications and presentations; guidance on ways to improve teaching and mentoring skills; guidance on how to effectively collaborate with researchers from diverse backgrounds and disciplinary areas; and training in responsible professional practices.
 The proposed mentoring activities will be evaluated as part of the merit review process under the Foundation's Broader Impacts merit review criterion.
 Proposals that do not include a separate section on mentoring activities within the Project Description will be returned without review.
-A customizable RCR mentoring plan, suitable for the NSF-required proposal section, is available here.
+We have created a customizable RCR mentoring plan boilerplate, suitable for the NSF-required proposal section.

 National Institutes of Health’s Bioethics Resources